-Flow – Email Notification
+Power Automate – Email Notification

 This template can be extended to track changes to the candidate stage throughout the recruiting process, and to send notifications to the hiring team and candidate.

-Flow – SQL Connect and execute
+Power Automate – SQL Connect and execute

 Although this template is designed to read and update SQL tables, it can be extended so that it can be used for other scenarios.
 For example, it can be used to fill a staging table in Common Data Service with records from SQL Server, and to periodically synchronize the staging table by using an incremental push from SQL Server.

-Flow – SharePoint Integration
+Power Automate – SharePoint Integration

 An organization might have a set of skills that it urgently requires.
 These skills can be stored in SharePoint as a SharePoint list.
 When a candidate applies for any job that a set of required skills is listed for, if there is a significant match between the candidate's skill and the skills that are stored in SharePoint, a notification email is sent.
 In this way, positions that are urgently required are filled faster, because the notifications help recruiters reach out and cross-hire candidates throughout the organization.

 This template can be extended so that it can be used for any scenario that involves SharePoint integration.

 To download the Power Automate – SharePoint Integration template, go to Power Automate – SharePoint Integration on the Microsoft Download Center.

 You can use the Referral App to add candidates to a shared talent pool.
 The referrer can enter Firstname, Lastname, Email, and Linkedln URL when submitting a candidate.
 The candidate source metadata is then populated with the referrer’s information.